pythonprav/AISDP-Project/ReadME.md

 └── run.sh
 ```

 # **README: Wine Quality Prediction - Model Training Container**

----

 ## **1. Overview**
-The Wine Quality Prediction project uses a RandomForestClassifier to predict wine quality.
-The project is containerized with Docker for consistent environments and deployed using Kubernetes for scalability.
+The Wine Quality Prediction project uses a **RandomForestClassifier** to predict wine quality.
+The project is containerized with **Docker** for consistent environments and deployed using **Kubernetes** for scalability.

 ---

 ## **2. File Structure**